markteekman/base-css/README.md

 ## Feedback

 If you've got any ideas on how to improve this template then let me know!
-I'm always looking on how to improve and standardize my work so I can focus on what matters: creating new things :)
+I'm always looking on how to optimize and standardize my work so I can focus on what matters: creating new things :)

 ## License